unixorn/awesome-zsh-plugins/README.md

 * [z-a-submods](https://github.com/zinit-zsh/z-a-submods) - [Zinit](https://github.com/zdharma/zinit) extenstion allows installing and managing additional submodules within a plugin or snippet.
 * [z-a-test](https://github.com/zinit-zsh/z-a-test) - [Zinit](https://github.com/zdharma/zinit) extension that runs tests (via `make test`, for example) – if it finds any of them – after installing and updating a plugin or snippet.
 * [z-a-unscope](https://github.com/zinit-zsh/z-a-unscope) - Allows installing plugins for [Zinit](https://github.com/zdharma/zinit) without specifying the user name by querying the Github API.
 * [z.lua](https://github.com/skywind3000/z.lua) - A command line tool which helps you navigate faster by learning your habits.
-An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and various improvements.
-10x faster than fasd and autojump, 3x faster than z.sh.
+An alternative to [z.sh](https://github.com/rupa/z) with Windows and posix shells support and various improvements.
+10x faster than fasd and autojump, 3x faster than [z.sh](https://github.com/rupa/z).
 * [zabb](https://github.com/Mellbourn/zabb) - `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by [z](https://github.com/ajeetdsouza/zoxide) to unambiguously jump to that directory.
 * [zaw](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
 * [zce](https://github.com/hchbaw/zce.zsh) - Vim’s EasyMotion / Emacs’s ace-jump-mode for ZSH.